Henri Prost: Istanbul's redevelopment

 Starting from 1924, Prost was consulting the government of Turkey on an irregular basis.
 In 1936, Prost was invited to Turkey by Mustafa Kemal Atatürk to develop a grand plan of Istanbul's redevelopment, and he stayed there for fifteen years.
 He became the head of the city's Planning Office and authored the master-plan of its architectural future.
 Modernization and conservation were laid at its core.
-Later in 1947, Prost explained his approach in such words:
+Later in 1947, Prost explained his approach with these words:

 The modernization of Istanbul can be compared to a chirurgical operation of the most delicate nature.
 It is not about creating a New City on a virgin land, but directing an Ancient Capital, in the process of complete social change, towards a Future, through which the mechanism and probably the redistribution of wealth will transform the conditions of existence.
 This City lives with an incredible activity.
 To realize the main axes of circulation without harming the commercial and industrial development, without stopping the construction of new settlements is an imperious economic and social necessity; however to conserve and protect the incomparable landscape, dominated by glorious edifices, is another necessity as imperious as the former.

-After deciding to make drastic cuts through the network of historic Istanbul's neighborhoods with transportation corridors, broad avenues and pedestrian promenades, parks and monumental squares, Prost also started to work on preserving the remaining major historical monuments of Istanbul, including Roman-Byzantine, as well as Ottoman landmarks, and making them accessible to public.
-After his plea, Atatürk approved the transformation of Hagia Sophia, which served as the Grand Mosque of Istanbul, into a museum.
+After deciding to make drastic cuts through the network of historic Istanbul's neighborhoods with transportation corridors, broad avenues and pedestrian promenades, parks and monumental squares, Prost also started to work on preserving the remaining major historical monuments of Istanbul, including the Roman, Byzantine and Ottoman landmarks, and making them accessible to the public.
+After his plea, Atatürk approved the transformation of the Hagia Sophia, which served as the Grand Mosque of Istanbul, into a museum.

-However, after all was said and done, it turned out that Prost's master-plan imposed a heavy interventionist burden on historical structure of the city.
+However, after all was said and done, it turned out that Prost's master-plan imposed a heavy interventionist burden on the historical structure of the city.
 It was criticized by Le Corbusier in 1948, who previously wrote a letter to Atatürk, advising him to conserve the city without even disturbing its historic dust.
 Among Prost's decisions considered controversial today, the demolition of the historic Taksim Military Barracks can be cited.